 Here’s my advice.
 First decide where you will put this television.
 That will help you determine the best size.
 Next, determine how much you are willing to spend.
 If you live within driving range of either Costco or Sam’s Club, go there.
 You can get a day pass if you are not a member, just to look around.
 Talk with the folks in the TV department.
 You’ll learn a lot.
 And you’ll see some great prices on beautiful smart TVs.

 Now with all of that said, if you don’t want to go TV shopping because you would rather just order one online and have it delivered to your home with free shipping (that’s me), here’s my pick for the best inexpensive way to do that: TCL 50-inch 1080P HD Roku Smart LED TV.
 For the money, it’s a great TV.
-About $380.

 Dear Mary: I am looking for the formula to wash down a vinyl-sided house that I read here years ago.
 I recall that one of the ingredients was Spic ’n Span.
 Hope you can help.
 Thank you, Connie